Jeff McLeod: In prison

 For his appeal of the verdict, McLeod was defended by the lawyer Eddie Greenspan.
 The Ontario Court of Appeal rejected the appeal.
 McLeod resolved to earn a university degree while in prison as he felt it would save him from going insane.
 McLeod was transferred to the Collins Bay Institution medium security prison where he enrolled as a student via correspondence with Queens's University.
 McLeod was regarded as a "model inmate" who was granted limited day parole for four hours per day starting in 1983.
 While in prison, he learned to control his over-eating and lost weight, going from 325 pounds to 190 pounds.
-In 1984, he became the Assistant Coordinator at the Collins Bay Exceptional People's Olympiad, a series of games for mentally retarded children held every summer in the Collins Bay prison yard.
+In 1984, he became the Assistant Coordinator at the Collins Bay Exceptional People's Olympiad, a series of games for intellectually disabled children held every summer in the Collins Bay prison yard.
 McLeod found himself enjoying the Olympiad as for the first time in his life he was doing something for other people rather than his own selfish desires.
 At Collins Bay, McLeod was joined by Campbell who reflecting the traditional rivalry between Satan's Choice and the Outlaws was keen to beat imprisoned Outlaws, especially David Séguin, a Satan's Choice biker turned Outlaw who been killed three members of the Chosen Few gang in 1983.
 McLeod pleaded with Campbell not to do so, saying that the Outlaws would retaliate, and pointed that Comeau and Sauvé were serving life sentences.
 MeLeod told Campbell: "You've got to think of Rick and Gary.
 They're doing 'the book': life-twenty five".
 In a racial incident, an imprisoned Satan's Choice biker, Howard "Pigpen" Berry, was stabbed by a black prisoner.
 Campbell joined by Comeau, Sauvé, McLeod, Larry Vallentyne, and Paul Rogers of Satan's Choice confronted the black prisoners armed with baseball bats.
-The meeting ended with the black prisoners be warned that if another of their group to stab a Satan's Choice biker, a policy of collective vengeance would follow.
+The meeting ended with the black prisoners being warned that if another of their group was to stab a Satan's Choice biker, a policy of collective vengeance would follow.
 Campbell and McLeod frequently jogged together as Campbell encouraged him to lose weight.